nekrutnikolai/mysite/content/about.md

 ## Hi!
 Nice to meet you.

-I'm Nikolai—a **well-rounded individual** with an **appreciation for nature** who is an **aspiring engineer—a tinkerer at heart**.
+I'm Nikolai—an **aspiring engineer or physicist** with an **appreciation for nature**—a **tinkerer at heart**.

 I enjoy spending time in the untouched wilderness with a [camera at my side](/gallery).

 I also find satisfaction in building, flying, and ultimately crashing RC aircraft and drones.
 This passion for aviation prompted me to start an [aeronautics club](https://shmac.netlify.app/) at my high school.

 Some of my other passions include, in no particular order, photography, content creation, drones, cryptocurrencies, electonics, programming, martial arts, languages, playing the guitar, and of course this website.